processing/art-plus-code/_curriculum/00-unit.md

   - image_path: /assets/images/curriculum/Unit-1_Sample-0.png # Add image in /assets/images and link it here
     title: "Capturing Movement with Digital Lines" # Include a title
     excerpt: | # Multi-line description
         *Design a digital drawing tool using P5JS.
 Customize your tool to express unique qualities of line and composition!*
-        This unit discusses:
         - P5JS setup & structure
         - drawing methods
         - mouse and key inputs